-1.2 Structure
+1.1 Structure

-This repository is divided into five parts:
+This document is divided into five parts:

-Part One, the Introduction, contains general information about the exercises.
-This is the part you are reading right now.

-Part two contains exercises related to Geographic Information Science where you can learn about Geographic Information Systems and Spatial Analysis.

-Part three contains exercises related to Earth Observation, where you can learn about Remote Sensing and Image Interpretation.

-Part four contains exercises related to Data Integration, where you can learn about system dynamics and approaches to integrate data from multiple sources and perform advanced analysis.

-Part five, the Appendices, contain additional information that will be useful for some of the exercises.
+- Part one, the Introduction contains general information about the exercises and GIS software.
+This is the part you are reading right now. - Part two contains exercises related to GI Science, where you can learn about Geographic Information Systems and Spatial Analysis. - Part three contains exercises related to Earth Observation, where you can learn about Remote Sensing and Image Interpretation. - Part four contains exercises related to Data Integration, where you can learn about system dynamics and approaches to integrate data from multiple sources and perform advanced analysis. - Part five, the Appendices contain additional information that will be useful for some of the exercises.

-1.3 Conventions
+1.2 Conventions

-Along with this document, we use some formating conventions to highlight content that requires special attention.
+Along this document, we use some formating conventions to highlight content that requires special attention.
 These are as follows: